scinii/SHLegends-OptimalRecruitment/README.md

 ### Recruitment Type
 The user may choose for the recruitment to be:
 1) Balanced: equal weights for defense, attack and agility.
-2) Defensive: prioritize defense and vulnerability.
+2) Defensive: maximize health and minimize vulnerability.
 3) Aggressive: prioritize damage.
 4) Agile: prioritize speed.